xrdocs/ncs5500/_tutorials/understanding-the-bfd-hardware-programming-on-ncs55xx-and-ncs5xx.md

 </pre>
 </div>

-We can the higher timer value is negotiated
+We can see the higher timer value is negotiated

 ## Configuring ISIS as a client for the same interface